aimansae/reviewme-api/README.md

 ## Known Bug-Issues

-Adming page not being styled.
+Admin page not being styled.
 Tried to remove Collect stativ var from Heroku, as advised by tutor, but that did not resolve the issue.
+Tutor advised to leave it, as its expected behaviour, the 404 is internal to rest framework

+From local workspace, if debug is set to false, MIME error appears, and styling is o longer visible.
+As per tutor's advice this error is expected, as stated for admin page styling.
+When DEBUG=True, the MIME error no longer shows in the console.

 ## Technologies used